usnistgov/ndn-dpdk/app/fwdp/README.md

 Keys use "kebab-case".
 Common keys include:

-* "interest-from", "data-from", "nack-from": incoming FaceId in packet arrival.
+* "interest-from", "data-from", "nack-from": incoming FaceID in packet arrival.
-* "interest-to", "data-to", "nack-to": outgoing FaceId in packet transmission.
+* "interest-to", "data-to", "nack-to": outgoing FaceID in packet transmission.
 * "npkt" (meaning "NDN packet"): memory address of a packet.
 * "dn-token": PIT token at the downstream node.
 * "up-token": PIT token assigned by this node, which is sent upstream.